serverlessworkflow/specification/examples/examples-brigade.md

 [Brigade Example](https://github.com/brigadecore/brigade/blob/master/docs/content/examples/brigade-19.js)

 * Note: Events can be emitted in Serverless Workflow Specification on state transitions.
-This also shows that yes. you can have eventsActions definition without any actions :)
+This also shows that yes. you can have `onEvents` definition without any actions :)
 <table>
 <tr>
     <th>Brigade</th>